 Afterward, she was ordered to Fort Custer, where she arrived in the spring of 1874.
 In the fall of that same year, they were ordered to Fort Russell where she remained until the spring of 1875.
 The troops were then ordered to the Black Hills to protect the settlers and the miners from the Sioux Indians where they remained until they arrived at Fort Laramie for the winter.

-In spring of 1876, she was ordered north with General Crook to join Generals Miles, Terry, and Custer at the Big Horn River.
+In the spring of 1876, she was ordered north with General Crook to join Generals Miles, Terry, and Custer at the Big Horn River.
 During this march, she swam the Platte River near Fort Fetterman to deliver dispatches from General Crook to a local outpost.
 Contracting a severe illness, she was sent back in General Crook’s ambulance to Fort Fetterman where she was hospitalized for fourteen days.

 When she was finally able to ride she headed to Fort Laramie where she met Wild Bill Hickok who was traveling with Charlie Utter’s wagon train to Deadwood, South Dakota.
 Both being outrageous exaggerators and heavy drinkers, the two hit it off immediately.
 Although Jane and Hickok have often been said to have been romantically involved, there is little to support these stories.
 Jane joined the train which arrived in Deadwood in June of 1876.

-During the month of June, she worked as a Pony Express rider carrying the U.S. mail between Deadwood and Custer, a distance of fifty miles, over one of the roughest trails in the Black Hills country.
+During the month of June, she worked as a Pony Express rider carrying the U.S. mail between Deadwood and Custer, a distance of 50 miles, over one of the roughest trails in the Black Hills country.
 She remained around Deadwood all that summer visiting the many camps of the area.

 On August 2, 1876, Wild Bill Hickok was sitting at a gambling table in the Nuttall & Mann’s 66 Saloon, in Deadwood, when he was shot in the back of the head by Jack McCall.
 Hickok was holding a pair of eights and a pair of aces when he was killed, which would forever be known as a “dead man’s hand.”